CodeSyncio/macos-virtualbox-tutorial/README.md

-# Tutorial on using myspaghetti's macos-virtualbox script (windows)
+# Tutorial on installing macos in virtual box